atilio-ts/finance-tracker-app/README.md

 ### Backend

-To install the project's BackEnd please open your terminal inside the frontend folder and run the following commands:
+To install the project's BackEnd please open your terminal inside the backend folder and run the following commands:

     npm install